maximumadmin/zramd/README.md

 ### Without systemd

-* Just change the arguments as you like, e.g. `zramd start --max-size 1024` or `zramd start --percent 0.5 --priority 0`
+* Just change the arguments as you like, e.g. `zramd start --max-size 1024` or `zramd start --fraction 0.5 --priority 0`

 ## Troubleshooting